 They recognise that our present constitutional arrangements are becoming an inchoate muddle.
 No longer the Unitary state of 1997, constitutional opportunism in reaction to strident demand risks putting more weight on our existing institutions than they can bear.
 They are beginning to run out of flexibility.

 The Constitution Reform Group would like to give a voice to such people.
 We recognise that the British now need a national debate which aims to build a consensus for a new Act of Union.
 This new Act must not be the product of arcane discussions between experts and academics.
 It must be clear enough in its principles and provisions to command the understanding and support of the British public in all corners of the kingdom.
 The experts and the academics can act as the legislative housemaids on the detail.

 The Constitution Reform Group also recognises that we do not have much time.
 The initiative and the momentum are with the separatists both in England in Scotland.
 We launched this public debate with a short paper in September 2015, followed by an Act of Union Bill which was published in July 2016.

-The Constitution Reform Group consists of a number of former and practising politicians of all the principal United Kingdom parties and of a number of academics and former officials in Parliament and government.
+The Constitution Reform Group consists of a number of former and practising politicians of all the principal United Kingdom parties, a number of academics, former officials in Parliament and government, as well as ordinary citizens.
 We are aware that other groups are forming and that many conversations are taking place similar in substance to our own.
 We have been pleased with the enthusiastic reaction we have received from those we have already approached as potential “correspondents” and aim to link with other groups and individuals with a view to establishing a network which can stimulate the national conversation the country needs.